-- 1 Connect the camera to a printer (►33). - When the Print selection screen is displayed, press the MENU button.
+- 1 Connect the camera to a printer (♣32). - When the Print selection screen is displayed, press the MENU button.

-- 3 Use the multi selector ▲▼ to select Paper size and press the ® button. - To exit the print menu, press the MENU button.
+- - To exit the print menu, press the MENU button.

-- 4 Select the desired paper size and press the ® button. - To apply the paper size setting configured on the printer, select Default in the paper size option. - The paper size options available on the camera vary depending on the printer that you use. - 5 Select Print selection or Print all images and press the (M) button.
+- 4 Select the desired paper size and press the ® button. - To apply the paper size setting configured on the printer, select Default in the paper size option. - The paper size options available on the camera vary depending on the printer that you use. - 5 Select Print selection, Print all images, or DPOF printing and press the (%) button.